ahmdngi/proxmox-backup-client/README.md

 This will also work with Rocky Linux 8, Rocky Linux 9, AlmaLinux 8 and AlmaLinux 9.

+Users reported it works on Fedora (at least 36) too.

-## Plan a) - Install the binary rpm package
+## Option A - Use the prebuilt binary rpm package

 ### Binary package

-The RPM packages for RHEL 8 and RHEL 9 are available as assets of release [2.3.3](https://github.com/tomgem/proxmox-backup-client/releases/tag/2.3.3).
+The RPM packages for RHEL 8 and RHEL 9 are available as assets of release [2.4.1](https://github.com/tomgem/proxmox-backup-client/releases/tag/2.4.1).
-Use it at your own risk.
-I'd suggest going for plan b).

 ### Install the binary package